memgraph/sng-demo/post.md

 ## Conclusion

-Even though graph databases have been around for a long time they are still not a mainstream tool in software development.
-A lot of data in the modern world is better suited for graph representation and graph databases offer built-in algorithms which are highly efficient with such datasets in comparison to the standard relational paradigm.<br />
+Even though graph databases have been around for a long time, they are still not considered a mainstream tool in software development. **Relational database-management systems** model data as a set of predetermined structures.
+Complex joins and self-joins are necessery when the dataset becomes too inter-related.
+Modern datasets require technically complex queries which are often very inefficient in real-time scenarios.<br /><br />

-I hope that this tutorial can demonstrate how easy it is to use graph databases with other techonoligies.
+**Graph databases** offer powerful data modeling and analysis capabilities for many real-world problems such as social networks, business relationships, dependencies, shipping, logistics... and they have been adopted by many of the worlds leading tech companies.
+With this tutorial I hope to shed some light on how easy it is to integrate a graph database in your development process and I encourage you to try it out yourself.

+As I said at the beginning, feel free to ask us any questions about this tutorial or Memgraph in general on [StackOverflow](https://stackoverflow.com/questions/tagged/memgraphdb) with the tag `memgraphdb` or on our official [forum](https://discourse.memgraph.com/). **Good luck with your coding!**